alphagov/govuk-developer-docs/source/manual/post-a-statuspage-message.html.md

 Remember: government publishers are the main audience of the page.
 They'll want to know what isn't working, and how long it will take to fix.
 Write in non-technical language.
-Use the pre-written templates, they've been proofread and can be customised to most situations.
+Use the pre-written templates, they've been proof-read and can be customised to most situations.

 This is what the [Statuspage admin interface][man] looks like: